-- This appearance and character is best safeguarded by retaining the original use or a closely related function, but where that is no longer possible the proposed conversion should at least retain the original 'feel' of the building. - It is unlikely to be acceptable to make alterations or to extend a traditional barn or byre if in the process its external character is lost in a welter of dormer windows or rooflights, a fussy porch and conservatory or picture windows.
-These things are not part of the plain functional character of the traditional farm building and if substantial extension or the construction of new outbuildings appear necessary in the first place the view may be taken that the proposed conversion is unsuitably ambitious. - In addition, the proposed use must be compatible with its surrounding uses and must not generate further development, for instance replacement farm buildings, which would detract from the character of the converted building and its setting.
-In the case of old farm buildings on an active farm, consideration must also be given to the impact of the continuing farm operation on the amenities of the new conversion.
+- C1 Consult your County Archaeologist and LPA Conservation Officer at an early stage. - ©2 Appearance and character are best safeguarded by retaining the original use or a closely related function, but where that is no longer possible the proposed conversion should at least retain the original 'feel' of the building. - c3 It is unlikely to be acceptable to make alterations, or to extend a traditional barn or byre, if in the process its external character is lost in a welter of dormer windows or rooflights, a fussy porch and conservatory or picture windows.
+These things are not part of the plain functional character of the traditional farm building and if substantial extension or the construction of new outbuildings appear necessary in the first place, the view may be taken that the proposed conversion is unsuitably ambitious. - C4 In addition, the proposed use must be compatible with its surrounding uses and must not generate further development, for instance replacement farm buildings, which would detract from the character of the converted building and its setting.
+In the case of old farm buildings on an active farm, consideration must also be given to the impact of the continuing farm operation on the amenities of the new conversion. - C5 Conversions can have impacts on protected species.
+Refer to the guidance on page 62 and consult your local authority ecologist at an early stage.

 A simple reticent conversion of a Cumbrian barn using existing openings with little loss of character.
-The retention of boundary walls and gates helps.
+The retention of boundary walls and gates helps